hollow-cube/mapmaker/bin/development/README.md

 - Click `Create Bucket` in the top right.
 - Name the bucket `mapmaker` and leave all other settings default.

+For monitoring mongo and current objects, you can download MongoDB Compass at https://www.mongodb.com/try/download/compass

 Finally, start the dev server using the `DevServer (mongo)` run configuration provided in the repository (under `.run`).